arimartorano/arimartorano/README.md

 - 👯 I’m looking to collaborate with **UX/UI designers on future projects.**

-- 🌱 I’m currently studying for **Data+ & Datasys+**
+- 🌱 I’m  studying for **Data+ & Datasys+**

-- ⚡ Fun fact **I'm currently building a '07 Honda Civic for a car show I'm getting prepared for.
+- ⚡ Fun fact **I'm building a '07 Honda Civic for a car show I'm getting prepared for.
 It's Sailor Moon Themed and will be engineered using Raspberry Pi.**